yamadharma/blog/content/en/authors/admin/_index.md

 # Username (this should match the folder name)
 authors:
   - admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of the Department of Applied Informatics and Probability Theory
+role: Professor of the Department of Probability Theory and Cybersecurity

 # Organizations/Affiliations
 organizations: